FDCA Flagship Plant

 Imagine a circular plant-based plastic with high performance properties and endless possibilities for application.

 Our YXY® Technology catalytically converts plant-based sugar (fructose) into FDCA, the key building block for a wide range of plant-based chemicals and plastics such as polyethylene furanoate (PEF).
-PEF is a 100% plant-based, recyclable and degradable plastic, with superior performance properties compared to today’s widely used petroleum-based packaging materials.
+PEF is a 100% plant-based and recyclable plastic, with superior performance properties compared to today’s widely used petroleum-based packaging materials.

 We have ongoing partnerships to develop, scale and commercialize this technology with multiple players throughout the value chain; from feedstock provides to converters and global consumer brands.

 Our YXY® Technology is the most advanced technology for PEF production across the sector and we expect the first commercial production of FDCA and PEF to begin in 2024, from our FDCA Flagship Plant in Delfzijl.
 We have built a strong ecosystem of partners throughout the PEF value chain for our Flagship Plant.
-Avantium has secured five offtake commitments representing over 50% of the total Flagship Plant capacity.
-Contracts were signed with specialty chemical company Toyobo (Japan), specialty polyester film producer Terphane (US), beverage bottling company Refresco (Netherlands), international rigid packaging supplier Resilux (Belgium), and an undisclosed major global food & beverage brand owner.
+To date, Avantium has secured 14 offtake commitments.
+Contracts

 Applications and Markets